 Note

-netdc1 = control the remote network door controller (8063)
+netdc1: Control the remote network door controller (8063)

 Sample Request

-POST http://10.12.123.12/api/controls/door/lock
+POST https://10.12.123.12/api/controls/door/lock

 {